openSUSE/news-o-o/_posts/2011-09-17-opensuse-weekly-news-193-is-out-with-conference-libre-office-3-4-and-next-nepomuk.markdown

 **Editors Note**: This Howto doesn't work with the
         Tumbleweed Kernel.
 In this case you must install the *.run File from the NVIDIA Page.

-â€
+”

 ### For Developers and Programmers

-â€œ
+“

         [Wazi/Juliet Kemp: Create Your Own Syntax Highlighting in Vim](http://olex.openlogic.com/wazi/2011/create-your-own-syntax-highlighting-in-vim/)

 In text editors like [Vim](http://olex.openlogic.com/packages/vim), syntax highlighting is the feature that shows defined components in different colors depending on their functions in the file.
 Vim has code syntax highlighting already available for a huge array of programming languages, including [PHP](http://olex.openlogic.com/packages/php), [Python](http://olex.openlogic.com/packages/python), HTML, [Ruby](http://olex.openlogic.com/packages/ruby), JavaScript, and more, and most of them are installed by default in the $VIM/syntax/ directory, so in most cases you can just open up your source code files and see different parts appropriately color-coded.
-But what if youâ€™re using a little-known language that doesnâ€™t have a preinstalled syntax file?
-Or if youâ€™re working with a different type of file altogether and want to create syntax highlighting from scratch?
+But what if you’re using a little-known language that doesn’t have a preinstalled syntax file?
+Or if you’re working with a different type of file altogether and want to create syntax highlighting from scratch?
 This tutorial shows how easy and even fun it is to write your own syntax highlighting rules for Vim. (...)

-â€
+”

-â€œ
+“

         [BashShell.net/Mike: String Matches in Regular Expressions](http://bashshell.net/regular-expressions/string-matches-in-regular-expressions/)

 The parentheses allows you to use regular expressions to perform string matches, or matches to actual words.
-Thus you may write a search that is looking for â€œvirtualâ€ or â€œmainâ€ with (virtual|mail).
+Thus you may write a search that is looking for “virtual” or “main” with (virtual|mail).
 Note they are separated by a pipe.
-These are string searches so you are looking for â€œvirtualâ€ not â€œvâ€ or â€œiâ€ or â€œrâ€ etc. (...)
+These are string searches so you are looking for “virtual” not “v” or “i” or “r” etc. (...)

-â€
+”

-â€œ
+“

         [Linux Journal/Joey Bernard: Parallel Programming Crash Course](http://www.linuxjournal.com/content/parallel-programming-crash-course)